Should a bikini competition diet utilize IIFYM (if it fits your macros) or the ever popular “clean eating”?

 Here’s my take:

-Not to mention the fact that they need to establish a caloric baseline/maintenance level, and in some cases attempt to build that level up prior to dieting (as discussed in my popular article Bikini Competition Dieting: Building your Metabolism).
+Not to mention the fact that they need to establish a caloric baseline/maintenance level first and foremost.
 With all the digestive issues we see these days (IBS, gas/bloating, etc), there is really a lot more to getting a bikini competition diet dialed in than just calories and macros.

 Now imagine trying to pinpoint problem foods, or do any kind of troubleshooting at all if you/your clients are eating 30 different types of food every week…AND you have a show fast approaching.
 My experience is that if you don’t solve problems like these quickly or better yet avoid them in the first place, you will be looking for new clients soon.
 But you won’t get that viewpoint from someone who only has to write about this stuff to make a living…just from the actual competition prep coaches who have to produce results.